gloryknight/cyan_audit/doc/cyanaudit.md

 easily and cleanly as a PostgreSQL extension.

-Cyan Audit can selectively log DML on a column-by-column basis, and you can select which tables/columns to log using a simple UPDATE command.
+Cyan Audit can selectively log DML on a column-by-column basis, and you can select which tables/columns to log by updating a simple config table.

 You can also turn off logging entirely for just your session if you'd like to perform bulk administrative actions without clogging up your log table.